Spider-Man in novels: The Amazing Spider-Man: Crime Campaign (1979)

 No. 8 of the Marvel Pocket Novels.
 Written by Paul Kupperberg.
 The plot concerns a TV anchorman whose daughter has been kidnapped by the Kingpin, who has forced the popular media frontsman to stand as Mayor.
 The Kingpin has taken millions of dollars from the other ganglords in order to cut them into his plan, which is to push his candidate into becoming Mayor.
 Peter Parker manages to convince J. Jonah Jameson into running for Mayor also.
 Secondly, Parker gets sent to cover a mayoral rally and thirdly, Silvermane's plan to secretly undermine the Kingpin's authority has him using a fake Spider-Man to threaten the Kingpin's candidate, and to lead the real Spider-Man into conflict with the Kingpin.
-While this is all happening, Jameson has hired a private investigator named Cindy Sayers to pretend to be his niece in order to find out how Peter Parker can get so many pictures of Spider-Man.
+While this is all happening, Jameson has hired private investigator Cindy Sayers to pretend to be his niece in order to find out how Peter Parker can get so many pictures of Spider-Man.

 The Hulk and Spider-Man: Murdermoon (1979)

 No. 11 of the Marvel Pocket Novels and a sequel to The Amazing Spider-Man: Crime Campaign, also written by Paul Kupperberg.
 The book begins with the Hulk fighting the U.S. military in a desert, but then cuts to Spider-Man intervening in a raid on a company doing research for NASA.
-The wall-crawler does not quite save the day but, returning to the Bugle, he immediately gets dropped into a story to cover the latest StarLab spy-in-the-sky satellite, which is due to drop back out of the sky.
-That story takes Parker out to a U.S. aircraft carrier.
-But when the satellite vanishes from the radar, trouble arises.
+After returning to the Daily Bugle, Spider-Man is immediately assigned to cover the latest StarLab spy satellite, which is due to drop back out of the sky.
+When the satellite vanishes from the radar, trouble arises.
 Meanwhile, Bruce Banner is reading a newspaper advertisement offering a potential treatment for his condition.
-He follows up on the ad, but finds himself kidnapped by the villain and, as the Hulk, gets brainwashed into fighting Spider-Man.
+He follows up on the ad, but finds himself kidnapped by the villain and, as the Hulk, is brainwashed into fighting Spider-Man.